porsche-design-system/porsche-design-system/packages/components/src/components/switch/switch.usage.md

 ##### Do:

-- Use If an instant response of applied settings is required without explicit action.
+- Use if an instant response of applied settings is required without explicit action.
 - Use to enable or disable a mode, feature, or function.
 - Use when the user is toggling independent features or behaviors.
 - Use the label to describe the affected property.